-Storing data securely In cases when data is stored on printed paper, it should be kept in a secure place where unauthorised personnel cannot access it;
+Storing data securely

+In cases when data is stored on printed paper, it should be kept in a secure place where unauthorised personnel cannot access it;

-- Printed data should be shredded when it is no longer needed; - Data stored on a computer should be in line with the School's IT policy; - Data stored on CDs or memory sticks must be encrypted or password protected and locked away securely when they are not being used; - Any cloud-based system used to store data needs to be registered Servers containing personal data must be kept in a secure location, away from general office space; - Data should be regularly backed up in line with the school backup procedures; - Data should never be saved directly to mobile devices such as laptops, tablets or smartphones unless the appropriate technical and organisational measures are in place; - All servers containing special category data must be approved and protected by security software; - All possible technical measures must be put in place to keep data secure.
+- Printed data should be shredded when it is no longer needed; - Data stored on a computer should be in line with the School's IT policy; - Data stored on CDs or memory sticks must be encrypted or password protected and locked away securely when they are not being used; - Any cloud-based system used to store data needs to be registered.
+Servers containing personal data must be kept in a secure location, away from general office space; - Data should be regularly backed up in line with the school backup procedures; - Data should never be saved directly to mobile devices such as laptops, tablets or smartphones unless the appropriate technical and organisational measures are in place; - All servers containing special category data must be approved and protected by security software; - All possible technical measures must be put in place to keep data secure.

-5.1.
+4.1.
 Data retention

 We must retain personal data for no longer than is necessary.
 What is necessary will depend on the circumstances of each case, considering the reasons that the personal data was obtained.
+We do not encourage the retention of any Personal Data for any longer than necessary, in accordance with Principle 5 (Storage Limitation).
+We will ensure that all special category data is disposed of in a way that protects the privacy of individuals.
 These are reflected in our Retention Schedule (link to this document needed).

-5.2.
+4.2.
 Transferring data internationally

 There are restrictions on international transfers of personal data.
-You must not transfer personal data abroad, or anywhere else outside of normal rules and procedures without having this registered onto the data map and making the Data Protection Officer / Data Protection Lead aware.
+You must not transfer personal data abroad, or anywhere else outside of normal rules and procedures without having this registered onto the data map and making the Data Protection Lead aware.

-6. Rights of individuals
+5. Rights of individuals (Data Subject Rights)

-Individuals have rights to their data which we must respect and comply with to the best of our ability.
+Individuals have a number of rights regarding the use of their Personal Data.
+All requests will be dealt with by our Data Protection Lead in accordance with our Information Rights Policy.
 We must ensure individuals can exercise their rights in the following ways:

-- Right to be informed. - Articles 13 and 14 of the GDPR specify what individuals have the right to be informed about the collection and use of their personal data.
-This is a key transparency requirement under the GDPR. - Right of access / Subject Access Request.
-The right of access, commonly referred to as subject access, gives individuals the right to obtain a copy of their personal data as well as other supplementary information.
-It helps individuals to understand how and why you are using their data, and check you are doing it lawfully. - Right to rectification. - Under Article 16 of the GDPR individuals have the right to have inaccurate personal data rectified.
-An individual may also be able to have incomplete personal data completed - although this will depend on the purposes for the processing.
-This may involve providing a supplementary statement to the incomplete data.
+• Right to be informed.

+Articles 13 and 14 of the UK GDPR specify what individuals have the right to be informed about the collection and use of their personal data.
+This is a key transparency requirement under the UK GDPR.

+• Right of access / Subject Access Request.

+The right of access, commonly referred to as subject access, gives individuals the right to obtain a copy of their personal data as well as other supplementary information such as who it is shared with, how long information is stored and where it has been obtained from.
+It helps individuals to understand how and why you are using their data, and check you are doing it lawfully.